tz01x/django-summernote/README.md

            if settings.DEBUG:
                urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

-     - Please, read the official document more in detail: <https://docs.djangoproject.com/en/1.11/topics/files/>
+     - Please, read the [official v3.0 documentation](https://docs.djangoproject.com/en/3.0/topics/files/) for more details on file uploads.

 5. If you're using Django 3.x with default SummernoteWidget, then